Reviews You Can Rely On

 Our Analysis and Test Results

 The Black Diamond Distance Adaptor is a single-walled fully enclosed tent with lack-luster airflow but good weather protection.
-The pitch is high enough to sit up in, but space is a little small for two people and their gear to live.
+The pitch is high enough to sit up in, but space is a little small for two people and their gear.
 It offers no vestibule, and to set it up, you must carry a set of poles that are compatible with its adaptor kit.
-We do love its affordable price tag, though.

 Performance Comparison